diegooviedo3004/one-click-hugo-cms/site/content/post/this-is-my-most-recent-post-from-diego-oviedo/index.md

 ---
-title: This is my most recent post from Diego Oviedo
+title: This is my most recent post from Diego Oviedodawdawd
 date: 2024-12-26T07:33:22.046Z
 description: Hey, im just passing by and I noticed how this is so easy to setup
 image: mvrk_inc_logo.jpeg